sonastream/takehomes/backend/README.md

 - Implement your solution, including test cases for the application code (integration tests are a plus)
 - Include a `README.md` that describes how to set up, run and test your application
 - Include any notes for our engineering team that describes your approaches and assumptions
-- Email your point of contact that sent you this excercise with a link to a public Github or Gitlab repository.
+- Email your point of contact that sent you this exercise with a link to a public Github or Gitlab repository.
     - If you are uncomfortable adding this project to your public Github profile, please make a separate account for this submission

 ## Notes